DanielStoychev/CryptoRecover/README.md

  * “Offline” mode for nearly all supported wallets - use one of the [extract scripts (click for more information)](docs/Extract_Scripts.md) to extract just enough information to attempt password recovery, without giving *btcrecover* or whoever runs it access to *any* of the addresses or private keys in your Bitcoin wallet.

 ## Setup and Usage Tutorials ##
-BTCRecover 2.0.0-Stoychev is a Python (3.9, 3.10, 3.11, 3.12) script so will run on Windows, Linux and Mac environments.
+CryptoRecover 2.0.0-Stoychev is a Python (3.9, 3.10, 3.11, 3.12) script so will run on Windows, Linux and Mac environments.
 [See the installation guide for more info](https://github.com/DanielStoychev/CryptoRecover/blob/master/docs/INSTALL.md)

 This repository includes comprehensive documentation with example commands and file templates in the [./docs/](https://github.com/DanielStoychev/CryptoRecover/tree/master/docs) folder.